Stamp duty

 Yes, you can add your stamp duty payment to your mortgage.
 But you should be aware that it will affect the loan-to-value (LTV) ratio of your mortgage and incur interest charges.

-If your mortgage is over a 30-year term, the interest will add up, so it’s always cheaper to pay it straight away if you can.
+If your mortgage is set to be paid over a long period of time, for example 25 or 30 years, the interest will really add up.
+So it's usually much cheaper to pay it straight away if you can.

 Compare mortgages